-Skipper was instrumental in the formation of Fire District # 3 and served as Chief of that department as well as the Chief of Fire District # 2.
-He was instrumental in the merger of these two departments in the early 1960’s which would become Johnson County Consolidated Fire District #2.
+Skipper was instrumental in the formation of Fire District # 3 and served as Chief of that department as well as the Chief of Fire District No. 2.
+He was instrumental in the merger of these two departments in the early 1960’s which would become Johnson County Consolidated Fire District No. 2.

 Skipper was also involved in community affairs to include membership in the Mission Rotary Club.
-Skipper developed and initiated a program at District #2 whereas the Fire Department accepted used toys throughout the year and the Firefighters would repair and paint the toys to provide for underprivileged children at Christmas.
+Skipper developed and initiated a program at Fire District No. 2 where the fire district accepted used toys throughout the year and the firefighters would repair and paint the toys to provide for underprivileged children at Christmas.
 Skipper retired in 1971 and he and his wife moved to the Seattle Washington area to be near their daughter and son.